3v-mb/World-Cup-Database/README.md

 # World-Cup-Database
-World Cup Database as a part of the fcc curriculum
+The World Cup Database as a part of the fcc curriculum for the Relational DB course